-In those photos above what is not illustrated is that most of the water will percolate in the soil very deeply and vertically downwards as opposed to moving towards the horizontal sides in the soil.
+In those photos above what is not illustrated is that most of the water will percolate in the soil very deeply and vertically downwards as opposed to moving towards the sides horizontally in the soil.
+Movement horizonally will come from the plant hydrating it's lateral rootsystem and if connected into the mycorrhizal funal web, will also benefit neighbouring shrubs or perennials with shallower root systems not able to otherwise thrive during summer heat.
 This is illustrated better by this animation I've used before when discussing remote site planting of Mesquite Dune creation and building methods.
-You actually want water that deep down and believe me most roots will follow, depending of course on your soil's geological dynamics.
-Now in the El Cajon Valley in San Diego county where I grew up, water tables throughout most of that giant valley (and I'm sure adjoining city Santee also) are only 10 foot below the the surface.
-Armed with this knowledge anyone should be able to tap into that system using these irrigation techniques above and having a measure of success.
+You actually want the water to reach far down many meters into the subsoil and believe me most roots will follow, depending of course on your soil's geological dynamics.
+In dunes, no problem.
+Now in the El Cajon Valley in San Diego county where I grew up, water tables throughout most of that giant valley (and I'm sure adjoining city Santee also) are only 10 to 15 foot below the valley floor's surface.
+Same thing in Santee and parts of Lakeside.
+Armed with this knowledge anyone should be able to tap into that system using these deep irrigation techniques above and having a measure of success.
 Once that happens watering should be almost eliminated.
 Of course you can build your own system from scratch, but the Hunter deep root watering system already has the blueprints for an entire underground network with all the fittings.
 Again it's up to you the landscaper or home gardener.
 Hopefully some intelligent understanding of how and what Nature wants & needs have sunk in here.

 This next link is a great reference for understanding root dynamics and problems with soil compaction, aeration, root girdling and avoiding other problems by taking responsible care of them early on to prevent heart ache later in the life of the landscape.